KidPudel/Iggy-s-Vault/gamedev/unity/ScriptableObjects.md

 # ScriptableObjects

 ScriptableObjects are data containers saved as project assets — not scene objects.
-They're Unity's tool for separating data from prefabs. **You don't always need them.** If your game has a handful of enemy types, putting stats directly on prefab components is simpler and perfectly fine.
-SOs become valuable when you have many variations, need data without instantiation, or want designers editing values separately from prefabs.
+They're Unity's tool for storing data as reusable asset files.

 ---